code-kern-ai/refinery-python-sdk/README.md

 We use Pandas to process the data you upload, so you can also provide `import_file_options` for the file type you use.
 Currently, you need to provide them as a `\n`-separated string (e.g. `"quoting=1\nsep=';'"`).
 We'll adapt this in the future to work with dictionaries instead.

-Alternatively, you can `kern push <path-to-your-file>` via CLI, given that you have provided the `secrets.json` file in the same directory.
+Alternatively, you can `refinery push <path-to-your-file>` via CLI, given that you have provided the `secrets.json` file in the same directory.

 **Make sure that you've selected the correct project beforehand, and fit the data schema of existing records in your project!**